bi-ah/bi-ah.github.io/content/research/lims/data-integrity-lims-compliance/index.md

 - protect data with security controls and audit-ready governance

 If your lab is scaling, modernizing, or preparing for stricter scrutiny, investing in LIMS isn’t just operational—it’s strategic.

----

-**Want help tailoring this page to your exact LIMS workflows (QC, stability, microbiology, R&D, calibration, sample logistics)?**
-Reach out via the contact page on **bilal-ahmed.me** and I’ll help you adapt it for your lab’s compliance scope.